Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Screen-Space-Reflection.md

 ## Limitations

 To calculate SSR, HDRP reads a color buffer with a blurred mipmap generated during the previous frame.
 The color buffer only includes transparent GameObjects that use the **BeforeRefraction** [Rendering Pass](Surface-Type.md).

+When the 'Transparent SSR' is enabled with 'PBR Accumulation', HDRP uses the 'Approximation' for the transparent.